Rick Flag: Rick Flag Jr.

-Flag was replaced in the Squad by his now-grown son, Richard Rogers Flag.
+Flag was replaced in the Squad by his now-grown son Richard Rogers Flag.
 Young Rick headed a new, public team which included his girlfriend, Karin Grace, Dr. Hugh Evans, and Jess Bright.
-In one tragic mission in Cambodia they were pursued by a Yeti.
+In one mission in Cambodia, they were pursued by a Yeti.
 Evans and Bright and the Yeti fell into a crevasse, presumably to their deaths.

 Bright survived, angered at being left behind.

-Bright, frostbitten and near-death, was found by the Chinese who nursed him back to health.
-He was then passed onto the Russians who transformed him into the bionic monster called Koshchei the Deathless.
-With his expertise in engineering, Bright assisted in the creation of the Rocket Red Brigade and lent a hand to the nation of Qurac in assembling their metahuman team, the Onslaught.
-Grace also secretly bore Flag's son and placed him with an adoptive family.
+Frostbitten and near-death, he was found by the Chinese, who nursed him back to health.
+He was then passed onto the Russians, who transformed him into a bionic monster called Koshchei the Deathless.
+With his expertise in engineering, Bright assisted in the creation of the Rocket Red Brigade and lent a hand to the nation of Qurac in assembling their metahuman team Onslaught.

+Meanwhile, Grace secretly bore Flag's son and placed him with an adoptive family.
 Later, Rick was sent to infiltrate the Forgotten Heroes as a spy for the government.
 After the "death" of the Forgotten Heroes' leader, the Immortal Man, the team disbanded and Flag worked covertly for the U.S. government.

 Rick Flag Jr. was then tapped by the government to lead the new Suicide Squad as formed by Amanda Waller, a role he reluctantly assumed.
 Immediately, Rick showed signs of instability, which were worsened when Karin Grace became the team's medic.
 Flag hated working with the criminals under his command, and resented the notion that he and Deadshot were alike in any way.

 There were bright points amongst the Suicide Squad however, as the team was not completely filled with criminals.
 Nightshade, although she resented Flag at first when she was forced to become an accessory to murder when she became an undercover operative in the Jihad, grew attracted to him.
 She was never able to admit her feelings to him however, and he took no notice.